 Disputing a decision of the DVA

-We specialise in advising Defence Members and their families (when necessary) in disputing DVA decisions.
+We specialise in advising Defence Force members, veterans and their families (when necessary) in disputing DVA decisions.
 We can assist at both the initial appeal to the VRB, and the subsequent appeal to the AAT, should it go that far.
-This can be a complex process and often involves technical legal points.
+This can be a complex process and often involves technical legal issues.
 Accordingly, it is important to seek advice from a lawyer who specialises in this area of work.

-We regularly represent Defence Force members at both the VRB and the AAT and have been doing so for a long period of time.
+We regularly represent Defence Force members at both the VRB and the AAT and have been doing so for more than 20 years.

 Our firm has settled an extensive number of claims and has run numerous cases to trial when necessary.

 If you need help taking a dispute to the VRB or AAT, register online here and we’ll contact you, or call TGB partner Tim White on (08) 8212 1077 .
 We advise Defence Force members and veterans across Australia on their entitlements.